-- (1) The Total Maximum Daily Load (TMDL) program faces an exceptional backlog.
-There are more than 500 water body segments listed as impaired that have not yet received a TMDL for their given impairment(s).
-TCEQ's obstacles to addressing this backlog are unclear.
-By granting more capacity to this program, TCEQ could and should be directed to perform an audit of outstanding TMDL projects and what factors have prevented their timely development.
-Moreover, TCEQ should establish clear and appropriate priority-setting criteria (with public input) that prioritizes water bodies on the impaired waters list for TMDL development based on: the severity of a threat to human health, the social vulnerability of impacted communities, the length of time a segment has been on the 303(d) list without TMDL development, and the severity of impact to endangered and threatened species - (2) Similarly to the TMDL program, TCEQ faces an unprecedented challenge related to ongoing studies and implementing standards regarding salinity gradients in Texas's bays and estuaries.
+(2) Similarly to the TMDL program, TCEQ faces an unprecedented challenge related to ongoing studies and implementing standards regarding salinity gradients in Texas's bays and estuaries.
 TCEQ has been gathering data on Texas's salinity gradients since 2000.
 Unfortunately, no numeric standards for salinity gradients have been adopted "because of the high natural variability of salinity in estuarine systems, and because long-term studies by state agencies to assess estuarine salinities are still ongoing."
 The biggest threat to Texas coastal salinity is climate change.
 In fact, the 1997 Surface Water Quality Standards note that "weather is the dominant factor influencing salinity gradients..." and that protecting those gradients is integral to maintaining "balanced and desirable populations of estuarine dependent marine life."
 This includes some of Texas's most valuable coastal economies: recreational fishing, tourism, and commercial fisheries.
 The State Climatologist's Office expects that the Texas coast will continue to see more frequent storms of more varied intensity - putting additional pressure on Texas's under-protected bays and estuaries.
 TCEQ likely needs additional FTEs to rapidly understand Texas's coastal salinity so that numeric salinity criteria are promptly set and sufficiently protect our coastal communities, economies, and wildlife.

 - (3) TCEQ will need significant support to participate in pilot projects set up by the Texas Produced Water Consortium.
 The Texas Produced Water Consortium's report found that there is significant study and standards development required prior to "verifying or recommending their application for beneficial use outside of the oil & gas industry." (p.
-83) Moreover: "[u]nderstanding the composition of the produced water, development of new analytical methods for characterization of unknown constituents and the risks these constituents can pose are all important topics and active areas of research that the Consortium will continue to take into account in its future research and pilot work." (p.
+83) Moreover: "understanding the composition of the produced water, development of new analytical methods for characterization of unknown constituents and the risks these constituents can pose are all important topics and active areas of research that the Consortium will continue to take into account in its future research and pilot work." (p.
 84) Additional staff to supervise the establishment and study of standards (both for surface water quality and effluent) will be immediately needed if the state decides to press forward with pilot projects.
-Even if the state does not immediately begin pilot projects, it is likely that TCEQ will still need additional FTEs to study standards and site-specific water issues across the state. - (4) TCEQ recently adopted its 2022 Water Quality Standards as required by federal law.
+Even if the state does not immediately begin pilot projects, it is likely that TCEQ will still need additional FTEs to study standards and site-specific water issues across the state.
+No standards have ever been developed specifically with produced water in mind, therefore it's important that as we consider recycling produced water in novel ways (both inside and outside of oil and gas operations) that the state is fully prepared to participate in risk assessment. - (4) TCEQ recently adopted its 2022 Water Quality Standards as required by federal law.
 However in doing so, they rejected a requirement that its own staff had initially suggested no discharge pre-production plastic standards.
 Since, TCEQ commissioners have discussed the potential to open rulemaking on creating a no-discharge standard for pre-production plastics.
 We believe that the TCEQ could be directed within the budget to assure they have the staff needed to complete this task.

-Alr Quality
+Air Quality

 EPA has recently ruled that four areas in Texas continue to violate federal air quality standards for ozone - San Antonio, El Paso, Dallas-Fort Worth and Houston-Brazoria-Galveston.
-Several other urban areas are in near non-attainment, while certain counties face non-attainment for sulfur dioxide emissions and ambient levels.
-Finally, parts of the Permian Basin are being assessed for contributing to high ozone levels in Eastern New Mexico.
+Several other urban areas are in near nonattainment, while certain counties face non-attainment for sulfur dioxide emissions and high ambient levels.
+Finally, parts of the Permian Basin are being assessed for contributing to high ozone levels in Eastern New Mexico, although the EPA has decided not to move forward because of a lack of available air quality data.